Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(address, family);

 });That callback receives one selected address.
-If the name has ten address records across two families, the callback still shows one address.
-For debugging, use all: true and record the whole candidate list.
+If the name has ten address records across two families, this output still shows one address.
+For debugging, use { all: true } and record the whole candidate list.
 For connection setup, one selected address may be enough if the client has fallback behavior elsewhere.

-lookupService() goes the other direction.
-It maps a numeric address and port to a hostname and service name through the OS path.
+lookupService() goes the other way.
+It maps a numeric address and port to a hostname and service name through the OS path -

 dns.lookupService('127.0.0.1', 80, (err, host, service) => {